LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

         geometry:
           format: stl
           path: wheel.stl
+          units: cm
       - name: windshield
         material: glass
         geometry:
           format: stl
           path: windshield.stl
+          units: in

 The above example describes a series of 3D shapes.
 The first is a wheel made of steel.
 Its geometry is specified in an STL file named :code:`wheel.stl`.
+Since STL files don't have units embedded in them, we must specify them.
 The second shape is named "windshield", is made of "glass", and its geometry is specified in :code:`windshield.stl`.
 Note that Klee does not specify what a particular material means.
 A material is simply a label which can